David S. Smith

 David Shiverick Smith (January 25, 1918 – April 13, 2012) was the United States ambassador to Sweden from 1976–1977.

+Early life

 Smith was born in Omaha, Nebraska, the son of Anna (née Shiverick) and Floyd Monroe Smith.
+He graduated magna cum laude from Dartmouth College (where he was a member of Phi Beta Kappa), having also studied at the Sorbonne, the University of Mexico and Columbia University Law School.
+He served in the United States Navy during World War II.

+Career

+Smith became the United States ambassador to Sweden under President Gerald Ford in 1976.
+He oversaw Henry Kissinger's visit to the country, the first time a United States Secretary of State had visited Sweden.
+His service ended in 1977.

 He was appointed by President Dwight D. Eisenhower as a trustee of the National Cultural Center and was a board member of the Council of American Ambassadors.

-He graduated magna cum laude from Dartmouth College (where he was a member of Phi Beta Kappa), the Sorbonne, and Columbia University Law School.
+Personal life

 His niece was actress Anne Ramsey.
+He was married to June Noble, daughter of Edward J. Noble.